eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 NOTE: To use the new Import script, you may need to "Approve" the requested appaccess.
 This is done in the Azure Portal under [Enterprise Applications -> Admin consent Requests](https://portal.azure.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AccessRequests/menuId~/null)

-# Known Issues
+# Known Issues / Troubleshooting
-- Some configurations require specifying a blank value.
-For example, the "EnableDelegation" setting.
-No user should be allowed this privilege.
-The recommendation is to leave this blank.
-The only way to specify a blank in Intune is to use the cdata option.
-(EG: `<![CDATA[]]>`).
-Configurations that specify a blank may report remediation failure.
-These may be refactored into a separate profile that does not use OMA-URI to prevent these "errors".

 To verify a configuration applied:
 - Open Event Viewer
 - Open the log "Application and Services Logs"\Microsoft\Windows\DeviceManagement-Enterprise-Diagnostics-Provider\Admin
 - Review any entries with "Error"
   - Ignore event id 2545 (checkNewInstanceData) - this appears to be an Intune bug.
-See https://answers.microsoft.com/en-us/windows/forum/all/event-2545-microsoft-windows-devicemanagement/a7e0f8e9-685f-44d8-be69-58fd1f8a716e
+See https://answers.microsoft.com/en-us/windows/forum/all/event-2545-microsoft-windows-devicemanagement/a7e0f8e9-685f-44d8-be69-58fd1f8a716e.
+As of 2024.01.23, I am no longer seeing this in my deployment.
   - Ignore error referencing "./Device/Vendor/MSFT/Policy/ConfigOpoerations/ADMXInstall/Receiver/Properties/Policy/FakePolicy/Version.
 This is an expected error the informs you that Intune is working properly.
 See: https://www.reddit.com/r/Intune/comments/n8u51x/intune_fakepolicy_not_found_error/

 # Audit